François Bozizé: Exile and elections

-Bozizé was forced to flee the country after being overthrown by Djotodia in a coup d’etat in 2013.
+Bozizé was forced to flee the country after being overthrown by Djotodia in a coup d'état in 2013.
 While in exile, Bozizé fled to Cameroon via the Democratic Republic of the Congo after the rebel forces attacked Bangui and took control of the presidential palace.
 There, he was housed by Paul Biya, president of Cameroon.
 A warrant was placed for him and was transmitted on May 30, 2013.
 Bozize was accused of a string of arrests, abductions and arbitrary detentions as well as the destruction of nearly 4,000 homes.

 Kwa Na Kwa announced on 10 August 2015 that Bozizé would return to the country and stand as a candidate in the October 2015 presidential election.
 On 8 December 2015, the Constitutional Court announced the list of approved presidential candidacies.
 Bozizé, who was still in exile, was barred from standing.
 Officially, he was excluded on the grounds that he was not registered on the voter list and because he had agreed not to run again as part of the peace agreement in January 2013.
 Gunfire was subsequently reported in parts of Bangui, as his supporters reacted angrily to the news.
 The KNK said that Bozizé's exclusion was "the result of internal and external pressure", with many of his supporters alleging that the French government was involved in the decision.

 At the end of 2019 Bozizé returned to CAR and announced his presidential candidacy for upcoming elections.
 However, on 3 December 2020 the Constitutional Court of CAR ruled that Bozizé did not satisfy the "good morality" requirement for candidates because of an international warrant and United Nations sanctions against him for alleged assassinations, torture and other crimes.
 The government then accused Bozizé of plotting a coup.

 On 22 September 2023, Bozizé, who fled to Chad before moving to Guinea-Bissau, was sentenced in absentia to life imprisonment with hard labor by the Bangui Court of Appeal for unspecified crimes.
 On 30 April 2024, the Special Criminal Court in Bangui issued an international arrest warrant against him on charges of human rights abuses committed during his presidency, including in Bossembélé, which was dubbed as his "personal prison".
 However, Guinea-Bissau, where Bozizé is currently living, does not allow for extradition.
+At least 25 international arrest warrants have been issued against Bozizé by the SCC.